brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 3. [Tile Images](#tile-images).
 YoloV8 defaults to images 640 x 640 pixels but any size can be used.
 My images are much larger AND the fish I want to detect are relatively small.
 So I must break up my images into smaller sizes close to 640 x 640 to train my model.
 4. [Train YoloV8](#train-yolov8).
 Train the YoloV8 model to work on images and objects of interest (ooi's) that you care about.
 5. [Run Model](#run-model).
 Using SAHI and YoloV8.txt to create geojson files that mark your objects of interest from a georeferenced image.
 SAHI cuts up your images into ~640 x 640 pixels, then applies your customized YoloV8 model to find your objects of interest.
 6. [QGIS](#qgis).
-Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and add false negatives.
+Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and correct false negatives.
 7. [Convert georeferenced annotations back to Yolo format](#convert-georeferenced-annotations-back-to-yolo-format).
 Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation style to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!

 <a id="preparing-your-computer"></a>